Brainicism/bgutil-ytdlp-pot-provider/README.md

 ---

+If using option (b) script for the provider, with the default script location in your home directory (i.e: `~/bgutil-ytdlp-pot-provider`), you can also use yt-dlp like normal.

-If using option (b) script for the provider, you need to pass the extractor argument `getpot_bgutil_script` to `youtube` for each yt-dlp call.
-The argument should include the path to the transpiled generation script (`server/build/generate_once.js`).
+If you installed the script in a different location, pass it as the extractor argument `getpot_bgutil_script` to `youtube` for each yt-dlp call.

 ```shell
 --extractor-args "youtube:getpot_bgutil_script=$WORKSPACE/bgutil-ytdlp-pot-provider/server/build/generate_once.js"
 ```

+---

+If both methods are available for use, the option (b) script will be prioritized.